catewairimu/alx-system_engineering-devops/0x00-shell_basics/README.md

 Move the file betty from /tmp/ to /tmp/my_first_directory.
 Delete the file betty.
 Delete my the directory my_first_directory that is in /tmp directory.
+Script that changes the working directory to the previous one.